 Any referral letters or Mental Health Care Plans you have been given

 Any claim number or approval letters you have been given

 Your payment as discussed at the time you made your appointment

-- Your Medicare, DVA, Private Health Fund, Pensioner or Health Care Card if you wish to claim a relevant rebate.
+- Your Medicare or Private Health Fund details if you wish to claim a relevant rebate.

 - Anything else you feel may be relevant eg. reports

 Payment is due/processed on the day of your appointment.
 We accept payment by credit card, EFTPOS, bank transfer.
 Due to the rise in telehealth sessions, we now ask that you sign our consent form to store credit card details for payment processing by our head office.
 You will receive a receipt via email once payment has been processed.